fieldtrip/website/development/project/synthetic_grad.md

 so for example
 data1 = T01 _ inv(T03) _ data3;

-TODO: This requires testing on real data using the CTF software as gold standard, i.e. use the newDs command to construct a 1st, 2nd and 3rd order dataset from an original 0th order dataset (only one trial required, e.g. average).
+TODO: This requires testing on real data using the CTF software as gold standard, i.e. use the newDs command to construct a 1st, 2nd and 3rd order dataset from an original 0th order dataset (only one trial required, e.g., average).
 Regarding MATLAB code, fieldtrip/syntheticgradient.m performs the conversions of the data.

 ## Step 3: apply the coefficients to the gradiometer array

 The gradiometer array is described by all coil (positions and orientations) and the weights (+1 or -1) to combine the coils into hardware channels.
 From the FAQ:

-_The gradiometer definition generally consists of multiple coils per channel, e.g. two coils for a 1st order gradiometer in which the orientation of the coils is opposite.
+_The gradiometer definition generally consists of multiple coils per channel, e.g., two coils for a 1st order gradiometer in which the orientation of the coils is opposite.
 Each coil is described separately and one large matrix (can be sparse) has to be given that defines how the forward computed field is combined over the coils to generate the output of each channel.
 The gradiometer definition constsis of the following fields_

     grad.pnt   % Mx3 matrix with the position of each coil grad.ori   % Mx3 matrix with the orientation of each coil